-Literature Review: The consultant will conduct a literature review of existing research, policies and best practices related to the project environmental context.
-This will include review of the publications from the Government of Tanzania, the World Health Organisation (WHO), Global Affairs Canada (GAC) as well as relevant project documents.
-This review will enable the consultant to understand the environmental landscape and to review the BRIGHT project against existing environmental policies and regulations.
+Analysis of policies, regulations, and environmental context in Tanzania: The consultant will conduct a literature review of existing research, policies and best practices related to the project environmental context.
+This will include review of the publications from the Government of Tanzania, the World Health Organization (WHO), GAC as well as relevant project documents.
+This review will enable the consultant to understand the environmental legal, regulatory, and institutional frameworks relevant to the BRIGHT project and understand how project activities align with current environmental regulations and frameworks.
 This is essential for ensuring compliance with legal frameworks and promoting synergy with established environmental guidelines.

-Key Informant Interviews and Consultation with stakeholders, including key influencers (e.g local leaders, council leaders etc.), adolescents, and healthcare providers in health facilities to understand specific environmental conditions, ecological nuances, and community dynamics.
+Key Informant Interviews and Consultation with stakeholders, such as the environmental regulatory body in the region, environmental NGOs, academic and scientific community in the region, as well as local communities in Tabora to assess their knowledge in environmental management and sustainability and to identify any environmental concerns.
+Furthermore, the consultant will consult key influencers (e.g. local leaders, council leaders etc.), adolescents, and healthcare providers to understand specific environmental conditions, ecological nuances, and community dynamics.

-Focus Group Discussions (FGD) with a range of stakeholders in the selected councils including adolescent girls and boys (aged 10-19), key social influencers, civil society and local government or community leaders.
+Focus Group Discussions (FGD) with a range of stakeholders in the selected councils, including adolescent girls and boys (aged 10-19), social influencers, civil society and local government or community leaders.
 Focus groups will help to identify shared beliefs, values, and norms within a community or stakeholder group.
 Understanding these group dynamics is important for assessing how environmental changes might be perceived collectively.
 FGDs will also provide a platform for exploring the cultural and social context of the environment in the project areas.